ccjmk/hero-creation-tool/docs/HOW-TO.md

 **Compendium names need to be the internal foundry names, not the ones you see on screen on the compendiums tab.** Usually it is the module name (if coming from a module) dot (.) the same name in lowercase, with all spaces replaced by dashes (-).
 Compendiums created on a given world will be prefixed by "world." instead of a module name.

-> You can type ..
+> You can type the following on the console to see all loaded packs, just to make sure you got the names right.
 >```
 >game.packs
 >```
->.. on the console to see all loaded packs, just to make sure you got the names right.

 ## Setting default token attributes (name and bars)